germeengeorge/Supermarket/README.md

 The application supports both user-driven online orders and admin-processed local orders, allowing administrators to manage orders on behalf of local customers while ensuring real-time synchronization with the central database for operational efficiency

+The application uses Docker to simplify development, testing, and deployment.
+A multi-stage Dockerfile is used to build and publish the ASP.NET Core 8 web application, creating a lightweight and secure production-ready image.
+Docker Compose is used to define and run multi-container services, including the web application, SQL Server, Redis (optional), and RabbitMQ (optional).
+This setup ensures all components work together seamlessly within a consistent and isolated Docker environment.

 # Technologies used
 C#